DarrenRM/noita-helper/data/context.md

    - Hint to find next step: A swimmer caught.
 Carry it upward to the altar floating above your first mountain.

 2. **Transport Fish to Mountain Altar and Place It**
-   - Location: Mountain Altar (781, -1167) - Above starting Mountain [See: Structures → Mountain Altar]
-   - Difficulty: Easy-Medium - Requires transporting fish upward
+   - Location: Mountain Altar (781, -1167) - Above starting Mountain   - Difficulty: Easy-Medium - Requires transporting fish upward
    - Prerequisites: Must have obtained a fish
    - Notes: Altar is visible above starting area.
 Can use spells to transport fish or carry it.
 Placing fish triggers Fish Rain event - fish fall from sky
    - Hint to find next step: When the sky gives back what was given, something remains.
 Bone where there was none.

 4. **Complete Fish Rain Event**
-   - Location: Mountain Altar area (781, -1167) [See: Structures → Mountain Altar]
-   - Difficulty: Easy - Event completes automatically
+   - Location: Mountain Altar area (781, -1167)   - Difficulty: Easy - Event completes automatically
    - Prerequisites: Must have triggered Fish Rain
    - Notes: Fish Rain event must complete.
 After completion, Hauen Leukaluu wand appears.
 Only one can be obtained per run (unless using Polymorphine or entity duplication methods)
    - Reward: Hauen Leukaluu wand
    - Hint to find next step: Bone in hand.
 Where metal meets flame, things change.
 Perhaps the bone remembers what it could be.

 5. **Transport Hauen Leukaluu to Hiisi Base Anvil and Place It**
-   - Location: Anvil in Hiisi Base (1537, 6045) [See: Structures → Anvil] [See: Biomes → Hiisi Base]
-   - Difficulty: Medium - Requires reaching Hiisi Base
+   - Location: Anvil in Hiisi Base (1537, 6045)   - Difficulty: Medium - Requires reaching Hiisi Base
    - Prerequisites: Must have Hauen Leukaluu wand
    - Notes: Anvil is at bottom right of Hiisi Base biome.
 Wand is destroyed but unlocks Summon Fish spell permanently
    - Reward: Summon Fish spell (permanent unlock)
    - Hint to find next step: The spell is learned.
 But bone can sing.
 Perhaps strings and bone together make something new.

 7. **Obtain Kantele**
-   - Location: Kantele (-1633, -791) - In Giant Tree [See: Items → Kantele]
-   - Difficulty: Medium - Requires exploration
+   - Location: Kantele (-1633, -791) - In Giant Tree   - Difficulty: Medium - Requires exploration
    - Prerequisites: None
    - Notes: Musical instrument found in Giant Tree near starting area
    - Hint to find next step: Strings found.
 But to merge them with bone, you need bone again.
 The altar remembers.